Detaching an EVS Disk¶

 You can attach SCSI disks to BMSs and use them as data disks.

-Server: starting the server, remote login, resetting the password, changing server billing mode, changing server specifications, changing the OS, reinstalling the OS, creating images, creating backups, adding disks, changing the security group, and changing the VPC
+Server: starting the server, remote login, resetting the password, changing the server billing mode, changing server specifications, changing the OS, reinstalling the OS, creating images, creating backups, adding disks, changing the security group, and changing the VPC

 Before detaching an EVS disk from a running Windows server, ensure that no programs are reading data from or writing data to the disk.
 Otherwise, data will be lost.